Skip to main content

 • Performance fees and carried interest explained using narrative and examples

-• Flexibility for firms to describe what costs mean and their impact on returns
+• Flexibility for firms to describe costs and impact on returns

 Risk information